1. Home

 My electric bill is $290/mo

-Just as the kWh you purchase from the utility are charged to your electricity bill, the kWh your solar panels produce can be credited to your account, lowering your monthly energy costs.
-The value at which the solar kWh you export to the grid are redeemed will depend on the terms of your utility’s net metering or net billing structure.
+Just as the kWhs you purchase from the utility are charged to your electricity bill, the kWhs your solar panels produce can be credited to your account, lowering your monthly energy costs.
+The value at which the solar kWhs you export to the grid are redeemed will depend on the terms of your utility’s net metering or net billing structure.

-Calculating solar kWh is a lot like calculating electricity consumption, in that the main factors are the panels’ wattage and time.
+Calculating solar kWh is a lot like calculating electricity consumption: The main factors are the panels’ wattage and time.
 Although there are many other factors that influence solar production efficiency (such as sunlight intensity and system age) you can calculate approximate solar kWh with the formula: Total System Wattage x Number of Peak Sun Hours.

-So in ideal operating conditions, a 6.8 kW (6,800 watt) solar energy system may produce roughly 34 kWh of electricity daily, when installed in an area that receives 5 peak sun hours per day.
-As the number of peak sunlight hours your property receives is dependent on the season, the same set of solar panels will produce various amounts of electricity throughout the year.
-Both daily and annual solar kWh estimates can be easily calculated during a home solar assessment.
+So in ideal operating conditions, a 6.8 kW (6,800 watt) solar energy system will produce roughly 34 kWh of electricity daily if it receives 5 peak sun hours per day.
+The same set of solar panels will produce different amounts of electricity throughout the year as the sun gets stronger or weaker with the seasons.
+Annual solar kWh estimates are calculated during a home solar assessment.

 What is a simple definition for a kilowatt-hour?

-A kilowatt is 1,000 watts and a kilowatt-hour is a measure of 1,000 watts, produced or consumed, over one hour.
+A kilowatt is 1,000 watts and a kilowatt-hour is the energy equal to 1,000 watts, produced or consumed, over one hour.

 How many kilowatt-hours does a typical home use?